vanesa-c/Case-Study/Task 3: Solution Design.md

 #### Why Not Bayesian?
 - Better for adaptive decision-making: Bayesian methods are more suitable when decisions need to be continuously updated as new data arrives rather than making a single, definitive decision.
-- Requires prior distributions: Bayesian models require assumptions about prior probabilities, which can introduce bias if not well-informed.
+- Bayesian models require assumptions about prior probabilities, which can introduce bias if not well-informed.
-- More useful for low-data scenarios: Bayesian methods are ideal when data is limited and we need to incorporate prior knowledge to improve estimations.
+- More useful for low sample size scenarios: Bayesian methods are ideal when data is limited and we need to incorporate prior knowledge to improve estimations.